Abhishek-1804/abhishekdeshpande_portfolio/README.md

 - Home: Get to know me, my name, and what I specialize in.
 - Download CV: Easily download my CV (resume) for more detailed information.
-- Hire Me: Connect with me via email for potential job opportunities or collaborations.
+- Hire Me: Connect with me via email for potential job opportunities or collaborations
-- Social Links: Access my GitHub and LinkedIn profiles to stay updated with my work and connect professionally.
+- Social Links: Access my GitHub and LinkedIn profiles to stay updated with my work and connect professionally

 ## Inspiration